quchen/articles/cont_monad.md

                        k result
 ```

 When you compare these, there's not much difference - basically the `\k` isn't there in the monadic version, and all `>>=` and `return` are `$` in the non-monadic one.
-In both cases, hypothetical results are calculated, and then passed on (via an explicitly named lambda parameter) to the rest of the computation.
+In both cases, hypothetical results are calculated, and then passed on (via explicitly named lambda parameters) to the rest of the computation.